Digital-Postcards/digital-postcards/README.md

 ### Hosting the React app

 The Document Root is currently set to var/www/html.
 The index.html residing in this directory will be served.
 You should copy the contents of the build directory in your react application to this directory.
+Do not remove the nodejs folder from html.

 ### Hosting the postcardServer.js
 The postcard server file is in the nodejs directory in html.
 The directory also contains package.json, postcardServer.js and a server folder.
 The server folder further contains the database.json files, the Post Cards and Trade Cards (which contain images) directories, model.js, resources directory  and tags.txt.

-The postcard server can be accessed through the `\node` path.
+The postcard server can be accessed through the `/node` path.
 The .htaccess file is configured to proxy all traffic ending with this path.
-The proxy server configuration can be found in `/etc/apache2/sites-available/000-default.conf`.
+The proxy server configuration can be found in `/etc/apache2/sites-available/000-default.conf`, along with the Virtual Host configuration.

 If not done already, the packages in packages.json file must be installed using `npm install`.

 The postcardServer.js file can be run using the [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) engine.
 It's recommended to run using the `sudo` prefix.
 If pm2 crashes use pm2 logs for debugging.

-To view apache2 log files use: `sudo vi /var/log/apache2/error.log` The apache2 configuration file is located at: `/etc/apache2/apache2.conf`
+To view apache2 log files use: `sudo vi /var/log/apache2/error.log` The main apache2 configuration file is located at: `/etc/apache2/apache2.conf`